Samsung/Tizen.CircularUI/doc/guide/InformationPopup.md

 ```

 ## Create bottom button InformationPopup
-You can set `BottomButton` property with `MenuItem`. the bottom button is used for confirmation of user.
+You can set `BottomButton` property with `MenuItem`.
+The bottom button is used for confirmation of user.
 InformationPopup has `Title` property for displaying title.
 `BottomButton.Clicked` event occurs when user press bottom button.